 Scope the sum of product, service or result to be provided by the project.

-You understand customer’s business requirements and then turn them into project scope.
+The project manager understands customer’s business requirements and then turns them into project scope.

-If my requirement is to let you take advantage of my study notes and pass PMP exam, then my scope of work would be to create very useful lessons that explain PMP concepts in simpler ways. 🙂
+My scope of work: would be to create useful lessons that explain PMP concepts in simpler and brain-friendly ways. 🙂